-Subsequent to the fiscal year ended September 30, 2024, on October 2, 2024 the Company announced that the shareholders approved its amended 20% fixed equity incentive plan at the annual and special meeting of the shareholders held on August 29, 2024.
+During the quarter ended December 31, 2024, on October 2, 2024 the Company announced that the shareholders approved its amended 20% fixed equity incentive plan at the annual and special meeting of the shareholders held on August 29, 2024.
 The amended plan was approved by the board of directors on July 16, 2024.
 The amended plan increases the number of options available to be issued to eligible optionees to 12,492,834 and permits the Board to issue Restricted Share Units to eligible recipients.
 A copy of the plan was appended to the Company's Information Circular dated July 16, 2024 and is available under the Company's profile on SEDAR+.
 The amended plan is subject to TSX-V approval.